"It is not the strongest of the species that survives, nor the most intelligent that survives. It is the one that is the most adaptable to change".

 Hence, the IIM programme overall objective is to provide theories, methods and tools to students as potential managers in organizations operating under uncertainty in complex and rapidly changing markets and technologies.

 The programme consists of 60 credits core courses, 30 credits elective courses from other Master's programmes at Graduate School and a 30 credits Master Degree project.
 The elective courses can for example be within management, public management, environmental sustainability, entrepreneurship and logistics.
-The electives may vary from year to year.

 |HT13||Dag, 100 %||Stängd|